 It is most often seen in premature male infants 1,3.
 As they can occur as part of normal variation (especially in the lower thoracic-upper lumbar spine of premature infants) t...

-Cortical desmoids, also known as cortical avulsive injuries or the Bufkin lesion, are a benign self-limiting entity.
-This is a classic "do not touch" lesion, and should not be confused with an aggressive cortical/periosteal process (e.g. osteosarcoma).
+Cortical desmoids, also known as cortical avulsive injuries, Bufkin lesion or distal cortical femoral defects/irregularities, are a benign self-limiting entity that are common incidental findings.
+This is a classic "do not touch" lesion, and should not be confused with an aggressive cortical/per...

 Costal cartilage fractures are fractures of the cartilage connecting the ribs anteriorly to the sternum.